 Be sure you check out my menus as well as my FB page for recipes and ideas to create a menu that works for YOU.

-This week starts the 2nd round of my THM New Habits Challenge .
+This week starts 3rd week of my 5th round of my THM New Habits Challenge .
 Are you joining us?
-I have a FB group page if you would like to joi...
+I have a FB group page if you would...

 This is my official first attempt to create an ALL THM menu for the crock pot.
 With summer creeping up I know that I don't want to be s...